Impasse Surface of Differential-Algebraic Power System Models: An Interpretation Based on Admittance Matrices: Power system differential-algebraic model

-As introduced before, let $\theta_i, V_i$ denote the phase angle and voltage magnitude of bus $i\in\mV_L\cup\mV_G$.
-For notation consistency, we further set
+To obtain a neat expression for the power flow equation, we henceforth use $\theta_i, V_i$ to denote the phase angle and voltage magnitude for any bus $i\in\mV_L\cup\mV_G$.
+For notation consistency, for each generator internal bus $j\in\mV_G$ and its associated terminal bus $i\in\mV_t$, we set

-for each generator internal bus $j\in\mV_G$ whose corresponding terminal is bus $i\in\mV_t$.
-Then, the power flow equation of each bus $i\in\mV_L$ can be expressed by
+Then, the power balance at each bus $i\in\mV_L$ can be described by the power flow equation\footnote{The generator internal buses $\mV_G$ only achieve power balance at an equilibrium.
+In that case, \eqref{gensixth} degenerates to an algebraic equation regarding power balance.
+So there is no specific power flow equation for bus $i\in\mV_G$.}

 where $\theta_{ij}$ is defined as $\theta_{ij}=\theta_i-\theta_j$; and $\varphi_{ij}=-\tan^{-1}(\widetilde{G}_{ij}/\widetilde{B}_{ij})$ is the phase shift caused by line loss (we set $\varphi_{ij}=0$ if $\widetilde{Y}_{ij}=0$).
-In fact, the power network does have electromagnetic dynamics that are described by RLC circuit equation.
-However, those dynamics decay much faster than generator electromechanical swings and load behaviors.
-So it is reasonable to describe the power network by power flow equation \eqref{pfequ}, which is commonly used in power system communities \cite{van2007voltage}.
+In fact, the power network does have electromagnetic dynamics; however, these dynamics decay much faster than generator electromechanical swings and load behaviors.
+Hence, it is reasonable to describe the power network by \eqref{pfequ}, which is common in power system communities \cite{van2007voltage}.
+Moreover, the right hand side of \eqref{pfequ}, which is the core of following analysis, is indeed the coupling terms in general Kuramoto oscillators with heterogeneous edge weights and phase shifts \cite{dorfler2012synchronization}.
+The obtained results will also be useful to the study of Kuramoto oscillator dynamics.